dalgudot/share-design/README.md

-The Share Design is for sharing my UI/UX Design Experiences with people around the world.
+The Share Design is a space to share my UI/UX design experience with people around the world.

 **Share Design URL:**
 [https://share-design.kr/](https://share-design.kr/)

-## I share my UI/UX Design Experiences 🙌
+## I share my UI/UX Design Experience 🙌

 Hi.
 My name is KyungHwan Kim.
 I am a UI/UX Designer based in South Korea.
-This Portfolio Website is for sharing my UI/UX Design Experiences with people around the world.
+This Portfolio Website is for sharing my UI/UX Design Experience with people around the world.

-I am inspired and learning a lot thanks to the experiences shared by so many people around the world.
-As a UI/UX Designer, I also wanted to share my experiences and thoughts around the world.
+I am inspired and learning a lot thanks to the experience shared by so many people around the world.
+As a UI/UX Designer, I also wanted to share my experience and thoughts around the world.

 This portfolio website is the result.
-I plan to continue to share my UI/UX Design Experiences through this website.
+I plan to continue to share my UI/UX Design Experience through this website.

 ## Thanks to 🙏